ADULT MARTIAL ARTS TRAINING

 No previous martial arts experience is necessary, nor do you need to be especially fit to participate.

 To take part in adult training you should be over 18 years of age.
 However, with parental consent, younger people may train (ideally with someone of their own age group).
-In all cases, the minimum age will be 14 for the adult classes, and there is no upper age limit.
+In all cases, the minimum age is 14 for the adult classes, and there is no upper age limit.

 How will I train?